 The Messianic Kingdom age is the millennial (thousand year) period when Satan will be bound and Messiah Yeshua will reign on this earth.
-Ancient Hebrew literature frequently speaks of this being the seventh millennium.
-Technically, that would begin with the Year of the World 6001; we are now approaching the end of the sixth millennium - AM 5766^[7] by the most accepted calendar calculation from scripture.
-However, we may be much closer to the Messianic Age than this Hebrew calendar year would imply.
+Rabbinic literature frequently speaks of this being the seventh millennium.
+Technically, that would begin with the Year of the World 6001; we are now approaching the end of the sixth millennium - AM 5755 by the most accepted rabbinic calendar calculation from scripture.
+We may be much closer to the Messianic Age than this Jewish calendar year would imply.

 God commands us, "Sanctify (make separate) My Sabbaths; and they shall be a sign between Me and you, that you may know that I am the Lord your God."
 On Erev Shabbat, that is on Friday before sunset as the Sabbath approaches each week, we pronounce a blessing and light Sabbath candles.
 For Havdallah, that is after Saturday's sunset at the end of each Sabbath, we pronounce a blessing and light a special bright candle, then extinguish it in a glass of grape juice or wine.
-By lighting fires just before and after the Sabbaths, we symbolically "make separate (God's) Sabbaths" - during which we are forbidden to light fires.
-[9]
+By lighting fires just before and after the Sabbaths, we symbolically "make separate (God's) Sabbaths," during which we are forbidden to light fires.

-This ancient symbolic means of sanctifying the Sabbath seems prophetic: the Sabbath Millennium will be preceded by the fires of war of the great tribulation (Erev Shabbat).
+This Sabbath Millennium will be preceded by the fires of war of the great tribulation (Erev Shabbat).
 It will be followed by fire from heaven being quenched in the blood of the wicked (Havdallah).
-There will be a thousand years of Shabbat Shalom (Sabbath peace) between the fires that make the Sabbath separate.^[10]
+There will be a thousand years of Shabbat Shalom (Sabbath peace) between the fires that make the Sabbath separate.

 The messianic age is called Yom SheKulo Shabbat - the day when all will be Sabbath.
 The weekly Sabbath is a rehearsal for that great day.
 As the Talmud says, "He who prepares on Friday will eat on the Sabbath," so should we prepare for the age to come.

-Emmanuel (God with us) is coming to shevet / dwell on earth with us!
+Emmanuel (God with us) is coming shevet - to dwell on earth with us!

 The Sabbath Day is a picture of the Messianic Kingdom.
-It is not a detailed picture, but a prophetic shadow picture.
+It is not a detailed picture, but a shadowy one.